slimtomatillo/irish_EV_charger_status/README.md

 6. Which types of chargers are being used the most?
 Least?
 7. What is the average time someone spends at a charge point?
 8. Which features of a charge point are most important in predicting whether or not a charge point is available to use at a particular time and day?

+Contact: If you have any questions or would like to discuss this project or any of my work further, please email me at datagrlxyz@gmail.com.